ksoze84/sokore/README.md

 * Or use the hooks to store and share the state & kore instance: useVolKore( Kore Class ).
   * Maintain a unique instance of the kore class on memory across your application.
   * Share the state and actions to update it between components.
-  * Two ways to avoid unnecessary re-renders on related components: getVolKore() or useVolkore( KoreDef : array ) hook.
+  * Two ways to avoid unnecessary re-renders on related components: getVolKore( Kore Class ) or useVolkore( Kore&Partial ) hook.
 * Minimal and simple code.
 Small footprint and low impact in React's cycles. ( < 5kB minified ).

 This readme [looks better in gitHub](https://github.com/ksoze84/volkore?tab=readme-ov-file#volkore)